-3. Put a Full Load In The Washing Machine & Dishwasher
+3. Save Money - Put a Full Load In The Washing Machine & Dishwasher

 Tempting as it may be to put the washer on half full, or half load the dishwasher to get cleaning tasks done, it’s more economical to wait until you have a full load.
 Another tip is to not spin your clothes on the maximum spin speed in the summer months.
 This will save energy and make your clothes last longer.
 Also try washing on a lower temperature, you may not notice the difference.
 The last tip here is to use less washing powder, this is better for the environment as well as your pocket!